 Stalking (Texas Penal Code § 42.072) Stalking is generally understood to refer to a pattern of repeated and unwanted attention, harassment, contact or any other course of conduct directed at a specific person that would cause a reasonable person to feel fear.
-Stalking is specifically defined under Texas law as occurring if the perpetrator, on more than one occasion and pursuant to the same scheme or course of conduct directed specifically at another person, knowingly engages in conduct that: (1) the actor knows or reasonably should know the other person will regard as threatening (a) bodily injury or death for the other person, (b) bodily injury or death for a member of the other person's family or household or for an individual with whom the other person has a dating relationship, or (c) that an offense will be committed against the other person's property; (2) causes the other person, a member of the other person's family or household, or an individual with whom the other person has a dating relationship to be placed in fear of bodily injury or death or fear that an offense will be committed against the other person's property or to feel harassed, annoyed, alarmed, abused, tormented, embarrassed, or offended; and (3) would cause a reasonable person to (a) fear bodily injury or death, (b) fear bodily injury or death for a member of the person's family or household or for an individual with whom the person has a dating relationship, or (c) fear that an offense will be committed against the person's property, or (d) feel harassed, annoyed, alarmed, abused, tormented, embarrassed, or offended.
+Stalking is specifically defined under Texas law as occurring if the perpetrator, on more than one occasion and pursuant to the same scheme or course of conduct directed specifically at another person, knowingly engages in conduct that: (1) the actor knows or reasonably should know the other person will regard as threatening (a) bodily injury or death for the other person, (b) bodily injury or death for a member of the other person's family or household or for an individual with whom the other person has a dating relationship, or (c) that an offense will be committed against the other person's property; (2) causes the other person has a dating relationship to be placed in fear of bodily injury or death or fear that an offense will be committed against the other person's property or to feel harassed, annoyed, alarmed, abused, tormented, embarrassed, or offended;

+and (3) would cause a reasonable person to (a) fear bodily injury or death, (b) fear bodily injury or death for a member of the person's family or household or for an individual with whom the person has a dating relationship, or (c) fear that an offense will be committed against the person's property, or (d) feel harassed, annoyed, alarmed, abused, tormented, embarrassed, or offended.